 Pour mixture into a greased and floured 10 inch bundt pan.
 Bake at 325 degrees for one hour.

-While it’s cooling, you’ll mix up the glaze in a small bowl.
+While the lemon sour cream pound cake is cooling, you’ll mix up the glaze in a small bowl.
 After the cake has cooled you’ll drizzle the glaze over the cake.
 I typically like to let the glaze harden a bit then add anything drizzle.
 I promise you won’t regret it.